-Service Channels for the UAE Government
+Service channels of the UAE Government

 Other channels of service delivery include:

+a.
 ATMs/cash depositing machines

 Post offices in Dubai accept DEWA bill payments on all seven days during working hours.